tekumara/notes/ripgrep.md

 `-Tpy` exclude python file types.

 `-M0` to show full line that's matched, rather than truncating it with `...`

+`--no-messages` suppress "Permission denied" and other errors related to opening and reading files.

 Show js file types